greg-raven/Uncommon-Sense/_posts/2022-12-01-if-you-really-wanted-to-destroy-the-u-s-then.md

 ---
-title: 'If you really wanted to destroy the U.S., then ...'
+title: "If you really wanted to destroy the U.S., then ..."
 layout: post
 categories:
 - socialism